Hospitals & Healthcare

 - The core hospital for SIH’s comprehensive regional heart program, Prairie Heart Institute

 - The only dedicated pediatric unit in the region

 - Southern Illinois’ largest and most spacious birthing center with Level II Plus Special Care Nursery

 - Private practices

 - Sleep centers

-Also on the outskirts of Carbondale a 4,050 square foot Cancer Center is located next to Crab Orchard Wildlife Preserve, the center has infused a calm setting to treat patients.
-Staff members have access to state of the art technology and work space that will improve the level of care patients receive while maintaining patient privacy.
-In 2016, additional expansion was completed which includes; expansion of the operating rooms from 7 to 10, renovations and additional space for post anesthesia recovery unit, surgical prep area and pre-operative holding.
-A new Cardiovascular Intensive Care Unit (ICU), additional private inpatient rooms and a new same day surgery center.
+Also, on the outskirts of Carbondale, a 4,050-square-foot Cancer Center is located next to Crab Orchard Wildlife Preserve; the center has infused a calm setting to treat patients.
+Staff members have access to state-of-the-art technology and workspace that will improve patient care while maintaining patient privacy.
+In 2016, additional expansion was completed, which included the expansion of the operating rooms from 7 to 10, renovations, and additional space for the post-anesthesia recovery unit, surgical prep area, and pre-operative holding.
+A new Cardiovascular Intensive Care Unit (ICU), additional private inpatient rooms, and a new same-day surgery center.